What Is Simple Interest?: A Definition And How To Calculate It

 $10,000 x 0.04 x 4 = $1,600

 Understanding the concept of simple interest is imperative if you want to stay on top of your finances.
-Knowing how your debt, and your savings, will grow over time – and how much you’ll either pay or earn in interest – can guide many of your financial decisions.
+Knowing how your debt and savings will grow over time – and how much you’ll pay or earn in interest – can help you make shrewd decisions to better your financial future.